aleszamp98/ProMeteo/docs/source/pages/welcome.rst

     git clone git@github.com:aleszamp98/ProMeteo.git

-Once cloned, you can either place your data files in the ``/data`` subdirectory, or specify a custom data source path in the configuration file located at ``/config/config.txt`` by setting the ``rawdata_path`` parameter accordingly.
+Once cloned, you can either place your data files in the ``/data`` subdirectory, or specify a custom data source path in the configuration file, located at ``/config/config.txt``, by setting the ``rawdata_path`` parameter accordingly.

 Execution is managed via the main script ``main.py``, which should be run from the root directory of the project using the following command: